 The perception that polygamy was instituted to equalize the excess of female to male Church members has persisted into the twentieth century.
 As researcher Philip R. Kunz acknowledged: “A 1970 study of 421 residents of rural Utah indicated that the respondents believed a female surplus was the prime reason for the Mormon practice of polygyny.”7

-Scientist and LDS Church Apostle, John A. Widtsoe directly addressed this common, but inaccurate, view:
+Scientist and LDS Church Apostle, John A. Widtsoe directly addressed and debunked this common, but inaccurate, view:

 The most common of these conjectures [explaining why polygamy was practiced in the 1800s] is that the Church, through plural marriage, sought to provide husbands for its large surplus of female members.
 The implied assumption in this theory, that there have been more female than male members in the Church, is not supported by existing evidence.
 On the contrary, there seem always to have been more males than females in the Church.8